cwRichardKim/RKSwipeBetweenViewControllers/README.md

 __StoryBoard__

 1. Embed a UIPageViewController inside a UINavigationController.
-Change the class of the to UINavigationController the custom class (RKScrollingSegmentedControl)
+Change the class of the to UINavigationController the custom class (RKSwipeBetweenViewControllers)

 2. add your viewcontrollers to viewControllerArray like in step 4 (above)